A Bookworm's Travel Guide to St. Augustine

 The Mandarin Museum & Uncle Tom's Cabin by Harriet Beecher Stowe

 A little known fact is that Harriet Beecher Stowe, Lincoln's "Little Woman who wrote the Book that Started [The Civil War]" and author of Uncle Tom's Cabin, owned property in the Mandarin area that she regularly occupied.
-The house was not only a winter escape but an escape from the pressures of Northern society and the troubles that fame had brought her.
+The house was not only a winter escape but an escape from the pressures of northern society and the troubles that fame had brought her.
 Harriet Beecher Stowe loved the Florida wildlife and illustrated the luscious landscape and community in her work Palmetto Leaves.

 An exhibit at the Mandarin Museum focuses on Harriet Beecher Stowe and even houses a piece of furniture she owned and an 1800s copy of the book that made her famous.